matomo-org/developer-documentation/docs/5.x/tracking-optout.md

 <script>
 ```

 Just like other opt-out form type, the opt-out div may be positioned anywhere on the page and can have its own styling.
-If the div is created dynamitcally then it must
+If the div is created dynamically then it must
 exist when the `DOMContentLoaded` event is fired.

 The third line of code contains an array of settings which may be used to configure the self-contained opt-out form.